sfproductlabs/haswarm/README.md

 # High Availabilty Docker Swarm Config
 Using consul, traefik, docker swarm.
+This is recommended for **PUBLIC** swarms only.
+Setup another swarm for your intranet applications.

 ## Getting started